Pixel-pushing, PC-melting graphical firepower

 Arkane also released Prey ($40 on Humble) in 2017.
 It’s worth noting because the port runs (on average) quite a bit better than Dishonored 2 and looks just as visually stunning.
 If you prefer System Shock 2 to Thief, space vistas to pseudo-Victorian “whalepunk,” then be sure to check out Prey ($40 on Humble).
 It’s fantastic—probably one of 2017’s top games.

-While Witcher 3’s draw distance is respectable, if you want the crowned champion look no further than Arma 3 ($40 on Steam).
+While plenty of games boast a respectable draw distance, if you want the crowned champion look no further than Arma 3 ($30 on Steam).
 Go ahead, set the draw distance to 25 kilometers.
 I dare you.

 Arma 3 also has some beautiful lighting and particle effects.
 Thanks to the fact that it’s pretty atrocious at utilizing multiple processor cores, you can stress-test your CPU at the same time.
 Tracking all those bullet physics and moving targets in real time can murder your processor.
-You’ll have trouble breaking the 60fps mark in this five-year-old game even with the most potent PC hardware if you have all the graphics options dialed up.
+If you have all the graphics options dialed up you’ll have trouble breaking the 60-fps mark in this six-year-old game, even with the most potent PC hardware.

 Fallout 4 VR